-- 5.1.2 the notion of functional multilingualism where the choice of using a particular language is determined by different contexts such as the purpose and nature of language use and communication; - 5.1.4 the multi/translingual repertoires of students and staff as resources for effective teaching and learning - 5.1.5 the role of language in promoting human dignity, and the transformation process required to build a free and just democracy; - 5.1.5 the need to cultivate a spirit of respect and inclusiveness in matters relating to language; - 5.1.6 the need to develop a scholarship and epistemology of indigenous languages as fields of academic study; and - 5.1.7 the use of technological innovation as a means to implement the language policy.
+- 5.1.1 the rich multilingual character of South Africa and the particular concentration of languages in Johannesburg, Gauteng - 5.1.2 the notion of functional multi/translingualism and its value for higher education - 5.1.3 the need to cultivate respect for indigenous languages in higher education contexts as part of achieving the transformation of the higher education sector. - 5.1.4 the multi/translingual repertoires of students and staff as resources for effective teaching and learning - 5.1.5 the role of language in promoting human dignity for all in the context of a culturally diverse and inclusive framework to transform and build a free and just democracy - 5.1.6 the need to develop a scholarship and epistemology of indigenous languages as fields of academic study.

-6. POLICY STATEMENT
+6. STATEMENT OF POLICY

+2 References to 'Faculty' and 'faculties' include the College of Business and Economics (CBE) and the Johannesburg Business School (JBS).

 6.1 The vision of UJ's is to be "an international University of choice, anchored in Africa, dynamically shaping the future".
-Designated Languages:

-Given the University's geographical context and reflecting our commitment to promoting multilingualism in the context of higher education, Sesotho sa Leboa (Northern Sotho), English, isiZulu (Zulu) and Afrikaans are designated as primary languages (Article 9, UJ Institutional Statute, 2017).
+UJ is rooted both in its Pan-African vision, but also in the distinctiveness of its allocation in Johannesburg, Gauteng.
+This position and the range of languages spoken by its students and staff, Sesotho sa Leboa (Northern Sotho), English, isiZulu (Zulu) and Afrikaans are designated the primary languages of UJ (Article 9, UJ Institutional Statute, 2017).

 The various domains in the University will develop implementation plans in line with the Policy.
+Measures may include, for example, the use of multilingual signage, promoting functional multi/translingual teaching practices, etc.